ConsoleTVs/UPC-LaTeX-Template/doc/source/maths.rst

 You'll need to phrase all the mathematical formulas leaving a blank space on the left before the first $ and a blank space on the right in the last $

-This will be translated into a mathematical formula once the conversation has been done.
+This will be translated into a mathematical formula once the conversation has been done, like this:

+:math:`(a + b)`.

 You can of course, use signs and other variables, to do such, simply take a look at this_ PDF, it contain a list of usefull signs that can be used inside the $ $